oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

         </copy>
         ```

       This will then require your local computer password to edit the file.
-Enter and you should see a screen similar to the one shown below.
+Enter the password and you should see a screen similar to the following screenshot.

-    3. Type 'i' (insert) to edit the file using vi.
+    3. Type `i` (insert) to edit the file using vi.

-    4. Go to the last line and add the following entry as show below:
+    4. Go to the last line and add the following entry as shown:
     `<ip_address> ebsholenv1.example.com`

-    5. Once you have finished editing the file hit "esc" and type `:x` to save and exit.
+    5. Once you have finished editing the file, press "esc" and type `:x` to save and exit.

     ![This screenshot shows how to edit the hosts file on a Mac](./images/3.png " ")